MariusChristensen/cursor-guided-game/README.md

 ## Deployment

-The game is automatically deployed to GitHub Pages through GitHub Actions when changes are pushed to the main branch.
+The game is automatically deployed to GitHub Pages from the `docs` folder when changes are pushed to the main branch.
-The deployment process uses environment variables stored securely in GitHub Secrets.

 ## Security Features

 - Protected Firebase credentials using environment variables
 - Input validation for all user inputs
-- Firestore security rules for data protection
+- Firestore security rules with rate limiting for data protection
 - Secure data transmission

 ## Contributing